Mathics3/mathics-development-guide/docs/extending/code-overview/boxes-forms-and-formats.rst

-In the Python code then for each distinct kind of entity, like ``CompiledCode`` or a ``Graphics3D`` object, there will typically be another class with the the same name bug with word ``Box`` added at the end.
+In the Python code then for each distinct kind of entity, like ``CompiledCode`` or a ``Graphics3D`` object, there will typically be another class with the the same name but with word ``Box`` added at the end.
 This convention ties to an entity to methods for how to Box the entity.
 For example, the ``CompiledCodeBox`` handles boxing for ``CompiledCode`` objects; ``Graphics3DBox`` handles boxing for